Giuseppe Mascara

-Giuseppe Mascara (/it/; born 22 August 1979) is an Italian football coach and former player who played as a striker or a wide forward, currently in charge of club Novara.
+Giuseppe Mascara (/it/; born 22 August 1979) is an Italian football coach and former player who played as a striker or a wide forward.
+He is the head coach of Serie D club Pontedera.

 Club career

 Ragusa

 Mascara started out playing for the youth side of Sicilian amateurs Comiso before transferring to neighbouring club Ragusa to start his professional career.
 He earned some valuable experience over a two-season period, turning out for the first team and scoring 5 goals in 29 appearances.

 Battipagliese

 Successively, Mascara moved to the mainland, joining Campanian side Battipagliese in 1997, and remained with the then-Serie C1 club until June 2000, playing just under 50 games for them also scoring 67 goals.
 Following his impressive three-season stint with the club, he transferred to another Campanian team, Avellino.

 Avellino and Salernitana

 Following his 2000 transfer to Avellino, Mascara was soon a big hit at the southern Italian club, where he strongly impressed during his lone season with the club, securing 16 goals in 29 games.
 He then briefly moved to nearby rivals Salernitana, scoring in his only appearance for the club, before moving back to Sicily with Palermo.